 4. Be Available for Work.
 In order to collect benefits, you must continually verify that you are able, available and willing to accept suitable work.

 5. Actively Search for Work.
-You are required to make contact with two different employers on two separate days of each week.
-You are also required to maintain documentation of that search.
+You are required to make contact with two different employers on two separate days of each week,

 6. Develop an Effective Work Search Plan.
-Contact the North Carolina Division of Workforce Solutions for help with planning an effective work search.
+Contact the NC Division of Workforce Solutions for help with planning an effective

 7. Avoid Errors and Ensure Proper Payment of Benefits.
 To prevent errors that may result in an overpayment, read all of the information provided to you.

 8. Don't Delay - As Soon As You Begin Working Again, Report Your Return to Work.
 As soon as you begin working, notify your state's UI office.
 Do not wait until you receive your first paycheck.

 9. Follow the Rules to Prevent Yourself from Committing Fraud.
 Anyone who collects UI benefits is legally responsible for following the rules.
 Failure to follow the rules can have serious consequences.

 10. Know Your Responsibilities and Ask for Help.
 Navigating through the UI system can be confusing.
 If you have a question, your state UI office is here to help.
 You can contact us by calling